covidestim/covidestim-sources/README.md

 > ensure geographic contiguity.
 Most hospital service areas contain only one
 > hospital.
 The process resulted in 3,436 HSAs.

-Importantly, HSA's are only an approximation of a catchment area, and since a patient may very well travel outside of the "catchment area" for care with some nonzero probability, the concept of a catchment area as "patient always goes to a hospital in this polygon" has inherent limitations to fully capture patient facility choice - especially since these polygons **do not intersect**.
-See [this paper][paper] for a discussion of these problems.
+Importantly, HSA's are only an approximation of a catchment area, and since a patient may very well travel outside of the "catchment area" for care with some nonzero probability, the concept of a catchment area as "patient always goes to a hospital in this polygon" has inherent limitations as far as fully capturing patient facility choice.
+See [this 2015 paper][paper] by Kilaru and Carr for a discussion of these problems.

 #### Methodology